Scientific Name

 Description

-Agave chazaroi is a beautiful succulent that forms a solitary rosette of broad yellow-green spreading leaves with narrow reddish brown margins and a long sharp terminal spine.
-The rosettes grow up to 32 inches (80 cm) tall and up to 5 feet (1.5 m) in diameter.
-Leaves are broadest in the middle, up to 32 inches (80 cm) long and up to 8 inches (20 cm) wide.
+Agave chazaroi is a beautiful succulent that forms a solitary rosette of broad, spreading, yellow-green leaves with narrow, reddish-brown margins and a long, sharp terminal spine.
+The rosettes can grow up to 32 inches (80 cm) tall and 5 feet (1.5 m) in diameter.
+The leaves are broadest in the middle, measuring up to 32 inches (80 cm) long and 8 inches (20 cm) wide.
 The younger leaves are glossy deep green.
-Older leaves are nearly spineless, with only small teeth-like spines near the base.
-Flowers are yellowish-green, up to 1.2 inches (3 cm) long, and appear on an unbranched, up to 8.2 feet (2.5 m) tall spike, usually in spring.
-The rosette dies after flowering.
+The older ones are nearly spineless, with only small teeth-like spines near the base.

 How to Grow and Care for Agave chazaroi